Discover the World’s Finest Wool – Merino – The Merino Sheep

 One of the best quality types of wool comes from the merino sheep, which the fashion industry mainly uses for sweaters, scarves, stockings, and very noble fabrics.

 Due to this breed’s ability to produce a massive amount of wool, a procedure became common to prevent myiasis, a parasitic infection from flystrike.
-Flies are attracted to urine and feces, which gets stuck on the wool around the buttocks of the sheep.

 Therefore a part of the skin around the buttocks is removed.
 Of course, this is done to protect the animal from infections, but it is still a ruthless procedure called Mulesing.